Pablo López (footballer, born 1977)

-Pablo López Vidal (born 21 September 1977) is a Spanish retired footballer who played mainly as a centre-back, and the current manager of Racing de Ferrol.
+Pablo López Vidal (born 21 September 1977) is a Spanish retired footballer who played mainly as a centre-back, and is a current manager.

 Playing career

 Born in A Coruña, Galicia, López represented Orillamar SD and Deportivo de La Coruña as a youth, but made his senior debut with Imperátor OAR in the 1996–97 season, achieving promotion to Tercera División.
 In 1997, he moved straight to Segunda División B, after signing with Pontevedra CF.

 In 1999, López joined RC Celta de Vigo and was assigned to the reserves in the fourth division.
 He helped the side to a promotion to the third level in 2001, and moved to CD Ourense in that category in 2003.

 On 25 June 2006, López agreed to a contract with Real Oviedo also in division three.
 On 23 July of the following year, after suffering relegation, he signed for Cultural y Deportiva Leonesa.

 On 8 July 2008, López was presented at SD Ciudad de Santiago still in the third level, but moved to fellow league team Montañeros CF on 15 August of the following year.
 In 2012, he joined fourth division side CD As Pontes, and retired with the club in July 2014, aged 37; he immediately became their sporting director.